 The Galleries at First Pres

-The Fall Art Installation at the Galleries at First Pres will be on Sunday, October 11, 2020, from 4:00 pm to 6:00 pm.
-Featured local artists include Jemal Hayes, Suze Lavender, and Maciek von Ato.
+The current display, The 4th Anniversary Art Installation at the Galleries at First Pres, includes Robert Berran, Sheila Lougheed, and Pamela Tan Siddall.
 Tours will be available with an opportunity to meet the artists in attendance.
 The art galleries are located in the Gietz Music Suite, the Lobby of the Center for Christian Life, and the E. T. Smith Lounge.
-Bottled water will be provided.
-Please be aware that the CDC recommended social distancing and safety protocols will be in place for the health and safety of all in attendance.
-Face masks are required to attend.
+Please be aware that the CDC recommended social distancing and safety protocols continue to be in place for the health and safety of all who come to our church campus.